Transforming Mazda Through AI

 Impact: Could slow project development

 Mitigation: Expert contractor for rapid build.
-EIS involvement in design for buy-in.
+EA/CISO/EEARB involvement in design for buy-in.
 Phased approach starting with basic dev environment before full capabilities.

 2